FICO Credit Scores: What Do They Mean?

-Because we live in an automated, it's probably not that surprising that your ability to repay virtually any loan boils down to one number.
+Because our society is so automated, it's probably not that surprising that your creditworthiness boils down to one number.

-Experian, TransUnion, and Equifax, the three major credit agencies, each have a proprietary formula for building a credit score.
-The original FICO was developed by Fair Isaac and Company.
+TransUnion, Equifax, and Experian, the three major credit agencies, each have their own proprietary formula for building your credit score.
+Fair Isaac and Cooriginally developed this score. .

-- Credit Card Balances - How many accounts?
-How much do you owe on your accounts?
+- Your Credit Card Balances - How many accounts do you have, and how much do you owe on them?

-- Inquiries on Your Credit - How many times have you had your credit checked for a loan?
+- Credit Inquiries - How many times have lenders pulled your credit for the purpose of giving you a loan?

-Before you can improve your credit score, you have to obtain your score and be sure that the reports from each agency are correct.
+Before you can improve your score, you must get your score and be sure that the credit reports from each reporting agency are correct.
 Fair Isaac has created a web site (www.myFICO.com) that lets you do just that.
-It's inexpensive, fast, and easy to get your credit score as well as reports from all three reporting agencies.
-They also provide helpful information and online tools that help you analyze what actions might have the greatest impact on your FICO score.
+It's inexpensive to get your FICO from all three reporting agencies, along with your credit report.
+Also available are helpful information and tools that help you analyze what actions might have the greatest impact on your FICO score.

-You can get a federally-mandated free credit report once per year from the three major agencies by visiting AnnualCreditReport.com.
-You won't get a free credit score from AnnualCreditReport.com, but getting one is quick and very inexpensive.
+You can get a federally-mandated free credit report once a year from the three major agencies at AnnualCreditReport.com.
+You won't get a free credit score from AnnualCreditReport.com, but getting it is quick and very inexpensive.